flatironinstitute/neuropixels-data-sep-2020/README.md

 # neuropixels-data-sep-2020
 Example electrophysiology recordings for the purpose of developing and optimizing spike sorting algorithms for neuropixels probes.
 Methods for dealing with drift are of particular interest.

-**Note**: This repo is in preparation.
+This repo is in preparation.
 We will be adding more recordings and curated sortings over time.
 We are also improving the reliability of the peer-to-peer file transfer as well as adding functionality to the web GUI.

 ## Overview